kai687/sphinxawesome-theme/docs/how-to/build-your-own/index.rst

     This runs a few checks and builds the docs to make sure your changes work as expected.

 #.
-If you want to contribute to the docs and test a local preview,
+If you want to enable Algolia DocSearch locally, copy
-   copy the file :file:`docs/.env.example` to :file:`docs/.env`.
+   :file:`docs/.env.example` to :file:`docs/.env` and fill the values.

-   For building the docs, these environment variables need to be defined, even if they're just dummy values.
+   Without these variables, local builds skip DocSearch.
+CI builds fail if the variables are missing (set ``NEEDS_ENV=true`` to enforce locally).

 #.
 Install JavaScript dependencies.